safwanvk/cowinbot-discord/README.md

 </div>

-Below are the list of comands to be used to intrect with Cowin-Bot
+Below are the list of comands to be used to intrect with CowinBot

 | Command | Description
 |---------|-------------|